 Before you put your home up for sale, ensure it is clean and ready for strangers.
 Many people get so intimidated when it comes to cleaning when preparing to sell a home.
 It’s a lot like detailing a car before you sell it.
 You want everything squeaky clean.

 To make it more fun, get your family and friends to help and have a special dinner or barbecue afterwards.
 If you really don’t see yourself doing a good job, it might be worth the investment to hire a professional cleaning service.
-Since cleaning comes after de-cluttering, I’m going to assume you’ve already de-cluttered the home and are ready to do a full cleaning, which is much easier to do after you’ve removed a good chunk of your belongings.
+Cleaning comes after de-cluttering, sp you should already have de-cluttered the home and now be ready to do a full cleaning, which is much easier to do after you’ve removed a good chunk of your belongings.

 01 of 05